pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

             ...

     Options:
+      --show-password  If set, show existing password in results.
+Otherwise, password is masked
       -h, --help       Show this message and exit.

 .. _`pywbemcli connection test --help`: